OpenKneeboard/OpenKneeboard/docs/features/dcs.md

 **Most DCS maps do not include any kneeboard images**.

-DCS's built-in kneeboard will only load kneeboard images from the DCS installation path; OpenKneeboard also will load any from saved games for convenience.
+DCS's built-in kneeboard will only load kneeboard images for maps from the DCS installation path; OpenKneeboard also will load any from saved games for convenience.